ResearchComputing/Documentation/docs/running-jobs/slurm-commands.md

 Like `sstat`, the standard output of sacct may not provide the information we want.
 To remedy this, we can use the `--format` flag to choose what we want in our output.
-Similarly, the format flag is handled by a list of comma separated variables which specify output
+Similarly, the format flag is handled by a list of comma-separated variables that specify output
 data:

 ```bash
 $ sacct --user=your_rc-username --format=var_1,var_2, ... ,var_N
 ```

-A chart of some variables is provided below:
+A chart of some of these variables is provided below:

 Variable    | Description
 ------------|------------
-account     | Account the job ran under. avecpu      | Average CPU time of all tasks in job. averss      | Average resident set size of all tasks in the job. cputime     | Formatted (Elapsed time * CPU) count used by a job or step. elapsed     | Jobs elapsed time formated as DD-HH:MM:SS. exitcode    | The exit code returned by the job script or salloc. jobid       | The id of the Job. jobname     | The name of the Job.
+account     | Account the job ran under. avecpu      | Average CPU time of all tasks in the job. averss      | Average resident set size of all tasks in the job. cputime     | Formatted (Elapsed time * CPU) count used by a job or step. elapsed     | Jobs elapsed time formatted as DD-HH:MM:SS. exitcode    | The exit code returned by the job script or salloc. jobid       | The id of the Job. jobname     | The name of the Job.